ironbar/aimo/docs/modeling/Iteration_02_MATH_dataset.md

 - [x] Analyze evaluation results based on difficulty level, how do they correlate with LB score?
 - [x] Use kaggle notebooks for evaluation, I have 30 hours per week.
 - [ ] Evaluate on Veridas cluster?

-- [ ] Study the effect of confidence level and repetitions on runtime and accuracy
 - [x] Measure effect of MathInstruct
 - [x] Is the number of shots relevant when using MathInstruct?
 Currently evaluating
-- [ ] What is the effect of temperature?
+- [x] What is the effect of temperature?
 - [x] Does quantization affect to speed and accuracy?
 Currently measuring on Kaggle.
-- [ ] Compare all the prompts -> How good are forum's prompts on my evaluation?
-- [ ] What if I use markdown section in the prompt?
-- [ ] Can I improve my LB score by using more repetitions with P100 gpu?
 - [x] How much time is saved by saving the kv values?
-- [ ] Prompt that forces to use python code, AIMO train prompts use more code than MathInstruct and the paper says that few-shot prompt is not worth it.
+- [x] Prompt that forces to use python code, AIMO train prompts use more code than MathInstruct and the paper says that few-shot prompt is not worth it.
 The prompt should finish with the start of python code.
+- [x] Implement better parsing for non boxed answers, by looking at how the model answers.
+Then revisit the different styles of prompting.
+- [x] Reanalyze the results with the new parsing
+- [ ] Evaluate AIMO train with new configuration on Kaggle notebook.
+ONGOING
+- [x] Compare all the prompts -> How good are forum's prompts on my evaluation?
+- [x] What if I use markdown section in the prompt?.
+Does not have sense once I have seen that few-shot is not helpful.
+- [x] Can I improve my LB score by using more repetitions with P100 gpu?
+I can indeed do more repetitions but still haven't improved the LB score yet
+- [ ] Study the effect of confidence level and repetitions on runtime and accuracy